 Dr Sajonz reports grants from Medtronic Europe during the conduct of the study.
 Dr Amtage reports nonfinancial support from UCB Pharma outside the submitted work.
 Dr Reinacher reports grants and personal fees from Medtronic Europe during the conduct of the study; grants, personal fees, and nonfinancial support from Medtronic Europe; grants and personal fees from Boston Scientific, USA; and grants and personal fees from the German Federal Ministry for Economic Affairs and Energy outside the submitted work.
 Dr. Reinacher received travel support and honoraria for talks from Boston Scientific (USA).
 Dr Piroth reports nonfinancial support from Actelion Pharmaceuticals, Allschwil, Switzerland, outside the submitted work.
-Dr Coenen reports grants and personal fees from Boston Scientific, USA; and nonfinancial support from Medtronic Europe during the conduct of the study; grants, personal fees, and nonfinancial support from Medtronic Europe; grants and personal fees from Boston Scientific, USA; and nonfinancial support from Medtronic Europe during the conduct of the study; grants, personal fees, and nonfinancial support from Medtronic Europe during the conduct of the study; grants, personal fees, and nonfinancial support from Medtronic Europe; grants and personal fees from Boston Scientific, USA; and grants from the German Research Foundation, BrainLinks/BrainTools Cluster of excellence outside the submitted work.
+Dr Coenen reports grants and personal fees from Medtronic Europe during the conduct of the study; grants, personal fees, and nonfinancial support from Medtronic Europe; grants and personal fees from Boston Scientific, USA; and grants from the German Research Foundation, BrainLinks/BrainTools Cluster of excellence outside the submitted work.
 Dr Coenen has been a consultant for Medtronic USA and Europe and previously received travel support and honoraria for talks and consultation.
-Dr Coenen has additionally received travel support and honoraria for talks and consultation.
-Dr Coenen has additionally received travel support and honoraria for talks and consultation.
-Dr Coenen has additionally received travel support and honoraria for talks and consultation.
-Dr Coenen has additionally received travel support and honoraria for talks and consultation.
-Dr Coenen has additionally received travel support and honoraria for talks and consultation from Bosto
+Dr Coenen has additionally received travel support and honoraria for talks and consultation from Boston Scientific (USA) and St Jude Medical (USA).
+C Jenkner, J Kätzler, and H Urbach have nothing to disclose.